 If you have any concerns as to how your data is processed, you can contact:

 Changes to Privacy Statement

 If we change our Privacy Statement for the ADA Websites, we will post those changes here so that you will always know what information we gather, how we might use that information, and to whom we will disclose it.
 We welcome your comments concerning this Privacy Statement.
-Members who believe that we have not adhered to this statement may contact us by e-mailing us at firstname.lastname@example.org.
+Members who believe that we have not adhered to this statement may contact us by emailing firstname.lastname@example.org.
 Non-members may contact us at email@example.com.
 We will use commercially reasonable efforts to promptly determine and remedy the problem.
 Thank you for using the ADA Websites.

-ADA reserves the right to share your information to respond to duly authorized information requests of governmental authorities or where required by law.
+The ADA reserves the right to share your information to respond to duly authorized information requests of governmental authorities or where required by law.

 Under California Civil Code Section 1798.83 (also known as S.B.
-27), if you are a California resident and your business relationship with ADA is primarily for personal, family, or household purposes, you may request certain data regarding our disclosure, if any, of personal information to third parties for the third parties’ direct marketing purposes.
-To make such a request, please send an e-mail to firstname.lastname@example.org with “Request for California Privacy Information” in the subject line.
+27), if you are a California resident and your business relationship with the ADA is primarily for personal, family, or household purposes, you may request certain data regarding our disclosure, if any, of personal information to third parties for the third parties’ direct marketing purposes.
+To make such a request, please send an email to firstname.lastname@example.org with “Request for California Privacy Information” in the subject line.
 You may make such a request up to once per calendar year.
-If applicable, we will provide you, by e-mail, a list of the categories of personal information disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year, along with the third parties’ names and addresses.
+If applicable, we will provide you, by email, a list of the categories of personal information disclosed to third parties for their direct marketing purposes during the immediately preceding calendar year, along with the third parties’ names and addresses.
 Please note that not all personal information sharing is covered by S.B.
 27’s requirements.

 Acceptance of These Terms